Crisis in Six Scenes: Critical response

-On review aggregator website Rotten Tomatoes, the series has an approval rating of 18%, based on 50 reviews, with an average rating of 4.72/10.
-The site's critical consensus reads, "Woody Allen's filmmaking skills prove a poor fit for the small screen in Crisis in Six Scenes, a talk-heavy, unfunny, and overall disengaged production buried below numerous superior offerings."
+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 18% based on 50 reviews, with an average rating of 4.7/10.
+The website's critics consensus reads, "Woody Allen's filmmaking skills prove a poor fit for the small screen in Crisis in Six Scenes, a talk-heavy, unfunny, and overall disengaged production buried below numerous superior offerings."
 On Metacritic, the series has a score 44 out of 100, based on 29 critics, indicating "mixed or average reviews".

-Rodrigo Perez from The Playlist gave the series a D+ on an A+ to F scale, and described it as "Hamfisted and nearly unwatchable."
+Rodrigo Perez from The Playlist gave the series a D+ on an A+ to F scale, and described it as "nearly unwatchable".
+Robert Bianco of USA Today was more positive, writing "Crisis is not Allen at his peak, nor at his most serious and contemplative as an artist.
+Crisis is a bauble, a light comedy that starts very slowly and builds to a satisfyingly funny conclusion."
+He also praised the performances of Allen and May, stating "Not only is it great to see them performing so well together, it's just a nice change of pace to see a comedy about two married senior citizens where the casting is age appropriate and the story is not built around senility or mortality."

+The Los Angeles Times wrote: "This isn't Allen at his wittiest or wildest—his career is almost by definition a thing of peaks and valleys, and he can be satisfying and frustrating within a single film.
+But he has a voice, and he has not yet lost it.
+Anyone susceptible to that sensibility will find many familiar pleasures here," and further stated "as the work that has returned Elaine May to public view, it can only be welcomed, with rose petals and trumpets.
+And it does well by her."
+The New York Times stated: "In recent years, Mr. Allen's movies have swung wildly in quality, alternating real highs with definite lows.
+Crisis sits in between.
+It's closer to the low end, but for fans of a certain earlier strain of his work, its shambling, amiable vibe may seem comfortingly familiar."

+Allen's reaction

-Allen himself had openly expressed severe misgivings about the project.
+Allen himself had openly expressed severe misgivings about the project, and denounced the series, stating that it would conclude with one season.
 At the 2015 Cannes Film Festival, Allen said in reference to the show, "It was a catastrophic mistake.
 I don't know what I'm doing.
 I'm floundering.
 I expect this to be a cosmic embarrassment."